abhirj87/spark-docker-example/README.md

 Once the program completes, randomly data is checked and verfied by running wc -l command against the source.
 If the counts are not matching then it will be notified on screen.
+After validation it will leave us in the Spark container so that if we can recheck the results.
+Do a exit to come out of the container.

+    Eg: Happy Path:
+    Run Completed :) !!
+    Moment of Truth: Yes its time for validation!!
+    Matched!!! count from  wc command: 1199  count in o/p data: 1199 Matched!!! count from  wc command: 828  count in o/p data: 828 Matched!!! count from  wc command: 460  count in o/p data: 460 root@spark:/home#

+    Eg: When Validation fails
+    Validation failed!!"
+222 500
+    Validation failed!!"
+    Validation failed!!"
+    Validation failed!!"